Brookline Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Brookline

-Lawn edging in Brookline must comply with zoning setbacks, typically 3-10 feet from property lines, though local ordinances should always be verified.
-Easement and right-of-way restrictions may apply, especially near sidewalks or public infrastructure.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
-For municipal work, a minimum 1M liability insurance and bonding are required.
-Brookline Building Department
+Lawn edging in Brookline must comply with local zoning setbacks, typically 3-10 feet from property lines, and respect all easements.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.

 333 Washington Street, Brookline, MA 02445